The Holy Girl

-The Holy Girl (La niña santa) is a 2004 Argentinian drama film directed by Lucrecia Martel.
-The picture was executively produced by Pedro Almodóvar, Agustín Almodóvar, and Esther García.
-It was produced by Lita Stantic.
-The film features Mercedes Morán, María Alche, Carlos Belloso, Alejandro Urdapilleta, Julieta Zylberberg, among others.
+The Holy Girl (La niña santa) is a 2004 coming-of-age psychological drama film directed by Lucrecia Martel.
+The film was executively produced by Pedro Almodóvar and features Mercedes Morán, María Alche, Carlos Belloso, Alejandro Urdapilleta, and Julieta Zylberberg.

 Plot

-The film takes place in the small town of La Ciénaga, at the Hotel Termas, a dilapidated Argentine hotel, during a medical conference.
-Two young teenage girls, Amalia (María Alché) and her best friend Josefina (Julieta Zylberberg), begin to explore their new sexuality and, at the same time, have Catholic religious passion.
-Amalia lives with her attractive divorced mother (Mercedes Morán), who owns the hotel, and her uncle Freddy (Alejandro Urdapilleta).
-During this time, in Amalia's mind, spiritual and sexual impulses are seeming to converge.
+At the Hotel Termas, an Argentine hotel in the small town of Rosario de la Frontera, teenage girls and best friends Amalia and Josefina begin to explore their burgeoning sexuality while being fervently Catholic.
+Amalia lives with her attractive divorced mother, who owns the hotel, and her uncle Freddy.
+During this time, in Amalia's mind, spiritual and sexual impulses are getting mixed up with each other.

-One day, in the midst of a large crowd watching the performance of a musician playing the theremin, Dr. Jano (Carlos Belloso), a participant in the conference and hotel guest, rubs up sexually against Amalia.
+A medical conference converges at the hotel.
+One day, in the midst of a large crowd watching the performance of a musician playing the theremin, Dr. Jano, a participant in the conference and hotel guest, rubs up sexually against Amalia.
 She is upset but takes his inappropriate action as a sign that her Catholic faith has given her a mission: to save Dr. Jano from such inappropriate behavior.
-Afterward, the object of Amalia's desire becomes the married middle-aged doctor and she begins to spy on him.
+Afterward, the married middle-aged doctor becomes the object of Amalia's desire and she begins to spy on him.
 Amalia's story is partly about an adolescent girl's discovery of her sexual vulnerability and the sexual power she possesses.